hayesrebecca/github-sublime-tutorial/README.md

 ## Contributing Authors

-- Rebecca Hayes, with an easy Polish recipe for haluski
+- Rebecca Hayes, with an easy Polish recipe for [Haluski](haluski.txt)